voxpupuli/puppet-chrony/README.md

 This selects the servers to use for ntp peers.
 It can be an array of servers or a hash of servers to their respective options.

+#### `makestep_updates`, `makestep_seconds`

+This configures the `makestep` parameter of `chronyd`.
+Usually, `chronyd` never steps the time, but applies a slew after the initial synchronization.
+This setting configures for how many _updates_ the time may be stepped if the adjustment is larger than specified _seconds_.

+For virtual machines which are suspended and resumed for a prolonged time, stepping the time may be wanted.
+In this case, set `makestep_updates` to `-1` to allow stepping the time for any update.

 #### `queryhosts`

 This adds the networks, hosts that are allowed to query the daemon.